swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/combined-lists.PNG)

 Begin by dragging out a freehand table from the left side panel.
+Click the edit button in the middle of the new table.

 ![](screenshots/drag-out-freehand-table.PNG)

+Select one of the cells in the table representation.
+Right click, select add column.
+Right click again, click add rows/columns.

 ![](screenshots/right-click-menu.PNG)